Ujah2023/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello sets the permission to the file hello as follows:
+chmod 753 hello sets the mode of the file hello to this:

-Owner: no permission at all

-Group: no permission at all

-Other users: all the permissions
+-rwxr-x-wx